mhvue/liri-node-app/README.md

 ## LIRI (Language Interpretation and Recognition Interface)

 This is a language interpretation application for command line on node.
 This appliation will:
-* Find concerts using command of _concert-this_
+* Find concerts using command  _concert-this_
-* Spotify a song using command of _spotify-this-song_
+* Spotify a song using command  _spotify-this-song_
-* Find movie information using command of _movie-this_
+* Find movie information using command  _movie-this_
-* Call one of the commands above using command of _do-what-it-says_
+* Call one of the commands above using command _do-what-it-says_

 ## How it works:
 1. Open terminal.
-I am using Git Bash.
+(I am using Git Bash.)
 2. Go into the folder with file liri.js.
 3. Always start with "node".
 Then input liri.js.
 Stay on the same line then follow next steps.
 4. Input the command and topic of interest (ex: movie-this Cinderella)